aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/xls-to-xltx/_index.md

 ---
-title: XLS to XLTX Convert API for Android
+title: Convert XLS to XLTX using Android
-description: Using Aspose.Cells Cloud SDK for Android to convert XLS format file to XLTX format file.
+description: Utilizing the Aspose.Cells Cloud SDK for Android to convert a XLS format file to a XLTX format file.
-url: /android/conversion/xls-to-xltx/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Android API to convert XLS to XLTX" h2="Android library to convert XLS to XLTX" p="Use Cells Conversion REST API to create customized spreadsheet workflows in Android.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Convert XLS to XLTX" h2="Android library for converting XLS to XLTX" p="Use the Conversion API of of Cells Cloud to create customized spreadsheet workflows in Android projects.
 This is a professional solution to convert XLS to XLTX and other document formats online using Android." urlsection="conversion/xls-to-xltx/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Convert a XLS file to XLTX in Android" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Convert XLS to XLTX using Cells Cloud SDK for Android" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/convert  apireferenceurl=https://apireference.aspose.cloud/cells/#/Conversion/PutConvertExcel  apimethod=PUT %}}
 <br/>
-Converting file formats from XLS to XLTX is a complex task.
-All XLS to XLTX format transitions is performed by our Android SDK while maintaining the source XLS spreadsheet's main structural and logical content.
-Our Android library is a professional solution to convert XLS to XLTX files online.
-This Cloud SDK gives Android developers powerful functionality and perfect XLTX output.
+Converting file formats from XLS to XLTX can be a complex task.
+Our Android SDK handles all XLS to XLTX format conversions while preserving the main structural and logical content of the source XLS spreadsheet.
+Our Android library provides a professional solution for converting XLS to XLTX files online.
+This Cloud SDK empowers Android developers with powerful functionality and ensures high-quality XLTX output.
 <br/>
 <br/>
-{{% blocks/products/cells/cells-cloud-code-div title="Code example in Android using REST API to convert XLS to XLTX format" gistPath="" %}}
+{{% blocks/products/cells/cells-cloud-code-div title="Android Code Example for converting XLS to XLTX using Cells Cloud SDK" gistPath="" %}}

 ```java
     // For complete examples and data files, please go to https://github.com/aspose-cells-cloud/aspose-cells-cloud-android/